V/H/S/Halloween (2025) review – All tricks, very few treats

-Welcome to Knockout Horror and to day 8 of our 31 Days of Halloween 2025 Movie-a-Day review marathon.
+Welcome to Knockout Horror.
 The V/H/S series has become something of an October tradition, as of late.
 We’ve had a new movie each year since 2021when the franchise returned after a 7 year hiatus spent licking its wounds from the awful V/H/S/Viral.
 Today we are checking out this year’s entry – V/H/S/Halloween.

 The Tapes So Far